alexcampbelling/ColorMarketplace/README.md

 *First run `cp .env.example .env` and fill out the env vars you may need!!!*

-This project uses npm scripts for task automation.
+This project uses npm scripts for task runs.
 Here's a list of the available scripts and what they do:

 - `npm run lint-sol`: This script runs both the Solhint and Prettier scripts to lint and format the Solidity files.